Icon New game New game

 8

-clobbering laughing talking hugging
+laughing talking clobbering hugging

 I had visions of having a personal hero to protect me ? fantasies of Mary Lou escorting me around the school with a protective arm over my shoulder and anyone who came near me .